dftbplus/develguide/docs/gitworkflow.rst

 #.
 Issue a *pull request* for your feature branch.

 #.
-Wait for feedback from the core developers and then apply any suggestions or
+Wait for feedback from the maintainers and then apply any suggestions or
    required changes to your feature branch.

 #.
 When you obtain the notification that your feature branch has been merged to